iftechfoundation/ifcomp/CONTRIBUTING.md

 * Go to Docker's [getting started](https://www.docker.com/get-started) page and downlaod the Docker Desktop for your OS
 * Install the docker desktop and start it running
 * Clone the ifcomp repo into a folder on your computer
-* From your shell, run `docker-compose build` which will create the docker images and install perl and the ifcomp's dependencies
+* From your shell, change to the directory `IFComp-Dev` and run `docker-compose build` which will create the docker images and install perl and the ifcomp's dependencies
 * Run `docker-compose up` which will start the docker images

 Note that you can also [set up a development environment by hand](https://github.com/iftechfoundation/ifcomp/wiki/Manual-Installation-and-Setup), if you don't want to use Docker for some reason.